top of page

 Japanese Office Dress Code

-The dress code for CIRs is going to differ largely depending on where you are employed, but here are a few guidelines that you can start with and adjust as the situation permits.
-Some placement will require suits every day, and other will only require you wear them on formal occasions.
+The dress code for CIRs differs largely depending on where you are employed, but here are a few guidelines that you can start with and adjust as the situation permits.
+Some placements will require suits every day, and other will only require you wear them on formal occasions.
 Although you may not be required to dress exactly the same as your Japanese co-workers, taking your job seriously is important, and so is wearing appropriate clothing.
 A good guideline is to start formal and ask specifically what you can dress in after you get settled in.

 General everyday wear for men: